The Ph.D. Research Project

 Biographizing Left-Wing Women in Power Relations

-The list of people, who lost their life during the Cold War, is long.
+The list of people, who lost their lives during the Cold War, is long.
 Nevertheless, the index of politically active and persecuted citizens, whose hard fate is still widely known and whose personality shapes the culture of remembrance, is short; even shorter when pursuers or persecutes are women.
 This lack is also depicted in academic studies.
 Inevitably, this creates the need for focusing my Ph.D. thesis on the female parameter, which gives a new impetus and a distinguishing characteristic to the proposal.
 Since the contents of my study deal exclusively with political and historical issues, merely postwar women active in politics occupy center stage.

 Whereas, who were these women?
 What do we know about their vita?
 Which is their family history and how did their social class determine their life's opportunities?
 Under which circumstances had their political attitude been shaped?
 Which was their real political role?
-How are international chronical events been reflected in their life?
+How are international chronicle events been reflected in their life?
 How did they behave within power relations?
 How did they manage to develop their own personalities even being under the shadow of well-known men, who were in many cases not only their comrades but also their partners in life?
-How did they mutually influenced each other?
-Did they bequeath an intellectual or a cultural heritage?
+How did they mutually influence each other?
+Did they bequeath an intellectual or cultural heritage?
 Did they have children?
 If yes, how did the latter manage to handle the hard accusation of being descendants of controversial figures or offspring of mothers, who acted in a despotic regime?
-Which is the post mortem fame of those women?
+Which is the postmortem fame of those women?
 Have they been exonerated, even became national heroes?
 Have they been convicted in the narratives of memory or disappeared in the process of coming to terms with the past?

 These questions can only be answered based on a corpus of biographies,

 The Selection Criteria / The Profile of Women assigned to the Canon: